YosysHQ/sby/docs/source/verific.rst

 Clocking and Reset
 ~~~~~~~~~~~~~~~~~~

-The following constructs are supported for clocking in reset in most of the
+The following constructs are supported for clocking and reset in most of the
-places the SystemVerilog standard permits them, but properties spanning
+places the SystemVerilog standard permits them.
+However, properties spanning
-multiple different clock domains are currently not supported.
+multiple different clock domains are currently unsupported.

   * ``@(posedge`` *clock* ``)``
   * ``@(negedge`` *clock* ``)``